debezium/debezium-examples/tutorial/README.md

 cat debezium-with-oracle-jdbc/init/inventory.sql | docker exec -i dbz_oracle sqlplus debezium/dbz@//localhost:1521/ORCLPDB1
 ```

-The Oracle connector can be used to interact with Oracle either using LogMiner or the Oracle XStreams API.
+The Oracle connector can be used to interact with Oracle either using the Oracle LogMiner API or the Oracle XStreams API.

 ### LogMiner

-The connector by default will chose to use Oracle LogMiner to ingest change events from Oracle.
+The connector by default will use Oracle LogMiner.
 Adjust the host name of the database server in the `register-oracle-logminer.json` as per your environment.
 Then register the Debezium Oracle connector: